I Get Lonely: Remix versions

 An alternate remix of "I Get Lonely", known as the TNT Remix, features vocals from Blackstreet and has an electro-R&B/hip hop soul instrumental produced by Timbaland and Teddy Riley.
 A solo version of the remix was also produced under the title "TNT Main Mix - Janet Only".
 A demo of Riley's remix titled the "Teddy Riley Test Pressing Mix" features an instrumental similar to the original and also has alternate, more subdued vocals by Riley and Blackstreet.
 MTV reported on the release of the remix, stating "After using Gang Starr's DJ Premier on [remixes of] "Together Again," Jackson called in Teddy Riley of Blackstreet to work on 'I Get Lonely.'"
 Jackson revealed to MTV that she and Riley managed to collaborate on the concept for the remix "via phone."
 Jackson stated "[Riley] called me every single day with different ideas," Jackson continued, "and I would say, 'O.K., that's cool.
 Just put it down and let's go from there.'
 So he'd put a little bit down and call me and play it for me and it was fun."
 Billboard critiqued the song's various remixes, commenting "Top 40 programmers who prefer Janet as a disco diva are treated to a solid, pop-smart house remix by Jason Nevins, while the cut's original co-producers, Jimmy Jam and Terry Lewis, contribute an odd if ultimately useful booty-bass remix.
 In each case, the song's infectious chorus and taut melody wisely remain intact.
 Of course, quietly tacked between the numerous trend-conscious remixes of "I Get Lonely" is the far superior album version.
 Why not be among the few programmers to buck trends and let the original version works its unmistakable magic?"
 Regarding the TNT Remix, Billboard commented: "Teddy Riley has been enlisted to spruce up the track with a skittling jeep groove, while Janet's yearning, thickly layered vamps are complemented by a single-only guest appearance by Blackstreet", adding Jackson's and "the groups' voices blend extremely well."

 Chart performance

 When the song debuted and peaked at number three on the Billboard Hot 100 it became Jackson's 18th consecutive top ten hit, setting a record for her as the only artist to achieve such a feat.
+On the chart, it was credited to Jackson and Blackstreet's version, rather than the original.
 It fared even better on the Hot Dance Singles Sales and Hot R&B/Hip-Hop Songs, peaking at number-one on both charts, spending two weeks at the top position.
 It was eventually certified gold by the RIAA and has sold more than 900,000 copies.
 Outside of the US the song performed well, reaching the Top 5 in the United Kingdom, Spain, and South Africa.
 It peaked in the top 10 in New Zealand, and the top 20 in Italy, Canada, and the Netherlands.
 It performed moderately well in Australia, peaking at number twenty-one.